Content Notes

 Content notes: I balance the heavy with the triumphant.
 Long live self-care! ❤ Please read with your own in mind.

-This note covers the collection The Shadow Rule, and episodes 37-93 of The Stars and Green Magics.
+This note covers the book The Shadow Rule, and episodes 37-93 of The Stars and Green Magics.
 This season is, overall, darker than the first season, but still a hard PG-13 overall, balancing light with dark, glittering beauty with societal ugliness, and overall focusing on telling a story worth telling about people I care about.
 I’ve repeated the themes crossing over from the first season, and added other prominent themes here as well.

 Themes below are spoilery, though I’ve done my best to be vague about the details.